 The world has become a different place: groundbreaking customer experience demands fast and relevant response.
 Delivering a message once a day, even if it is personalized almost perfectly, is simply not appealing enough anymore.
 Let your customers know that you really care.
-With Real Time Interaction, you can follow every single web page visit or mobile app activity and decide what the best response to that is.
+With Interactions, you can follow every single web page visit or mobile app activity and decide what the best response to that is.

 How does it work?

-Real Time Interaction can process high volumes of events and make decisions with millisecond-level accuracy.
-You can expect nothing less than to be able to work with the most up-to-date data in the Emarsys Platform as Real Time Interaction can retrieve all the available data sources from your account.
+Interactions can process high volumes of events and make decisions with millisecond-level accuracy.
+You can expect nothing less than to be able to work with the most up-to-date data in the Emarsys Platform as Interactions can retrieve all the available data sources from your account.

-The secret lies in the engine of Real Time Interaction that is driven by events (i.e. the activity of your customers).
+The secret lies in the engine of Interactions that is driven by events (i.e. the activity of your customers).
 Each and every customer action can trigger your programs and you can orchestrate their journey by making various decisions based on the event payload, their historical activity or the treatment they previously received.
-Feel free to experiment with the Real Time Interaction and let your customers enjoy a truly one-to-one marketing experience.
+Feel free to experiment with the Interactions and let your customers enjoy a truly one-to-one marketing experience.

-We recommend migrating External event-based Automation Center programs to Real Time Interaction as it provides more reliable performance due to its engine that was designed for single-contact execution.
-Real Time Interaction can process a higher volume of events at the same time, the delay between starting a program and sending the treatment is insignificant (if no Wait node is included in the program).
-You can also send Push notifications and SMS messages in real time, add contacts to Web Channel or In-app campaigns immediately and add contacts to CRM Ads campaigns (there is a 1-hour delay in synchronizing the audience between Real Time Interaction and CRM Ads).
-Also, you can easily branch your program based on event attributes with the Real Time Interaction, whereas it is much more difficult in the Automation Center because it requires you to send very specific external events.
+We recommend creating External event-based programs in Interactions as it provides more reliable performance due to its engine that was designed for single-contact execution.
+Interactions can process a higher volume of events at the same time, the delay between starting a program and sending the treatment is insignificant (if no Wait node is included in the program).
+You can also send Push notifications and SMS messages in real time, add contacts to Web Channel or In-app campaigns immediately and add contacts to Digital Ads campaigns (there is a 1-hour delay in synchronizing the audience between Interactions and Digital Ads).
+Also, you can easily create branches in your program based on event attributes with Interactions.

-The table below lists the most important features of Real Time Interaction and shows you the differences between it and the Automation Center.
+The table below lists the most important features of Interactions and shows you the differences between it and the Automation Center.

 |Time-critical, rule-based, automated communication at scale||✔︎